cboard-org/cboard-io/_posts/2017-12-05-open-source-communication-board.md

 categories:
   - cboard
   - open-source
-image:
+? image
 author_staff_member: shay
 ---

 **Cboard** is a communication board for children and adults who cannot communicate using their voice.
 A communication board is essentially a grid with pictures or symbols that users can point at to express their needs and thoughts.
 There are [low-tech solutions](https://www.youtube.com/watch?v=mnyv8h6J4rc) which do not need electricity and high-tech ones which can generate speech.

 [![Cboard](/images/app/water-ipad-english.png)](https://github.com/cboard-org/cboard)

 Cboard is a free and open-source AAC web application with support for text-to-speech.
 It was made for a wide range of speech and language impairments such as cerebral palsy, intellectual impairment and autism.
 It supports 33 languages and works on multiple devices.
-It comes with more than 3400 symbols from the [Mulberry Symbol Set](http://straight-street.com/) for creating personalized boards.
+It comes with more than 3400 symbols from the [Mulberry Symbol Set](https://mulberrysymbols.org/) for creating personalized boards.

 ## Who needs it?